 Gustavo Dudamel, a Venezuelan and the current conductor of the Los Angeles Philharmonic published an opinion piece today in the Los Angeles Times.
 Long criticized for his silence on political matters, he has finally made an attempt to explain himself.
 But the result leaves us with no better idea of where he stands and explains little.
 The question is, as an artist hired from international talent pool to lead an important American institution, does he owe us something more?

 Dudamel has thus far led a charmed career.
 In 2007, aged 26, he was named to succeed Salonen (also a very young conductor when he was first appointed) as the orchestra’s Artistic Director.
 He has benefited both from Venezuela’s generous music education platform El Sistema in which he was trained, as well as the fame he’s achieved with his Hollywood story as conductor of the L.A.
 Philharmonic, one of the world’s great orchestras.
 Ironically the orchestra he conducts in Venezuela, the Orquesta Sinfónica Simón Bolívar, bears the name of one of South America’s great radical political figureheads.
-It is also the international musical ambassador of the government funded and widely socialized El Sistema program that delivers first rate musical education to impoverished students.
+It is also the international musical ambassador of the government- funded and widely socialized El Sistema program that delivers first rate musical education to impoverished students.
 At the other end of the scale is the L.A.
-Phil, an orchestra with a presumptive civic backbone but which survives on wealthy patronage from America’s donor class.
+Phil, an orchestra with a presumptive civic backbone but which survives almost exclusively on wealthy patronage from America’s donor class.
 It is primarily focused on the elite world of classical music in performance.
 Compared to the kind of money that fronts the orchestra’s high profile performance responsibilities the money dedicated to its education division is almost nonexistent.
-They are two opposite visions about where music comes from and how music might be delivered.
+They are two opposite visions about where music comes from and how it might be delivered.

 My own hopes for an outspoken Dudamel fall in more with questions about the accessibility of classical music in America and how important organizations like the L.A.
 Philharmonic continue to marginalize big issues in education, availability, and relevance.
 When the new and smaller Disney Hall was built the audience was effectively reduced by a thousand seats.
 The unwelcoming, claustrophobic building cost a fortune.
 Prices for the cheapest seats tripled, many older subscription holders stopped coming.
 One of the early articles on the new hall polled the voices of a dozen of the orchestras players about what the new hall would mean.
 Only one, a violist, made a connection with how the hall and new conductor were going to engage listeners; all the others focused on how a world class hall would benefit musicians, their experience delivering first class music, emphasize high profile conductors, and enhance the stature of the orchestra and its position on the world stage.
 It was a poor start for those hoping for a more democratic application of classical music’s possibilities to engage a big city and its social underpinnings.

 Dudamel’s essay seems to acknowledge an ongoing disengagement with the issues mentioned above.The dispiriting take away is that in his essay he has explained so little.
 He seems to have effectively muzzled his own political position in both Venezuela and in his adopted America.
 But he has erred in bothering to write an editorial with such bland conclusions.
 We know as much from his silence as we know from his writing to dispel it.
 We all understand the unity principal behind music.
 He says it motivates his conducting.
-It’s a powerful metaphor of course, but we get no hint of how to apply it beyond simple music making.
+It’s a powerful metaphor, of course, but we get no hint of how to apply it beyond simple music making.
 I think we all understand that kind of thinking is simply not enough.
 Ultimately, Dudamel’s main exhortation, to remain “above the fray”, comes across as calculated avoidance.